WisdomGhoul/jeff-mod-plusplus/README.md

 ## Features
 - (almost) every modules from jeff mod are included, updated
+- ChatSigns
+  - Write up signs reachable in your render distance in chat
 - ElytraReplace
   - Swap an almost broken ELytra with a new one automatically
   - Useful if your wings has cursed enchantments